cyrus-and/chrome-remote-interface/README.md

 ----------------------

-In both the REPL and the regular API every object of the protocol is *decorated* with the information available through the [Chrome Debugging Protocol][cdp].
+In both the REPL and the regular API every object of the protocol is *decorated* with the information available through the [Chrome Debugging Protocol].
 The `category` field determines if the member is a `command`, an `event` or a `type`.